AGMark: Attention-Guided Dynamic Watermarking for Large Vision-Language Models: Methodology

-Our first challenge is to effectively obtain \textit{vision critical weights}.
-We argue that the static, one-shot computation adopted by VLA-Mark \cite{liu2025vla} is suboptimal, since the visual evidence required at each generation step may vary across decoding steps \cite{anderson2018bottom}.
+Our first challenge is to effectively obtain \textit{vision-critical weights}.
+We argue that the static, one-shot computation adopted by VLA-Mark \cite{liu2025vla} is suboptimal, since the visual evidence required at each generation step may vary during decoding \cite{anderson2018bottom}.

-To provide appropriate and critical visually grounded tokens throughout auto-regressive decoding, we therefore compute token importance weights dynamically.
-The model's attention weights $\mathcal{A}_t$ over visual regions reflect the visual information it focuses on at generation step $t$, serving as a natural and informative guidance signal.
-In this paper, we denote the vision-token attention weights $\mathcal{A}_t^{\mathbf{v}}$ as the slice of the last-layer attention weights that corresponds to the vision token inputs $\mathbf{v}$.
-Specifically, we derive the vision critical weights $\psi_t^{\mathbf{v}}(k)$ for each vocabulary token $k$ as:
+To capture appropriate and critical visually-grounded tokens throughout auto-regressive decoding, we therefore compute token importance weights dynamically.
+The model's attention weights over visual regions reflect the visual information that it focuses on, serving as a natural and informative guidance signal.

-where $\mathcal{A}_t^{\mathbf{v}}$ captures the model's attention distribution over vision tokens at step $t$, indicating the most relevant visual evidence for the currently generated token.